Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 5. The service is decent, and the staff responds quickly.
 It’s a good fit for a romantic evening for two.

-6. Seleznyovskie Bani
+5. Seleznyovskie Bani

 Селезнёвские бани Москва — вход в историческое здание

 A historic building in the center of Moscow.
 Several categories, private rooms, and a Russian steam room.
-On weekdays, there aren’t many people—this is a plus for those who don’t like waiting in lines.
+On weekdays, there aren’t many people—this is a plus for those who don’t like waiting in line.

 Address: 15